 The amount refunded is based on the effective date of the Cancellation/Withdrawal (usually the date the form is submitted to the Registrar's Office approved by the appropriate Dean or the Ombudsman).
-Refunds are granted only through the 35th calendar day of the term.
+For most students, refunds are granted only through the 35th calendar day of the term.
 Not all fees are refundable.
 The Registrar's Office provides more information.

 Withdrawing students who received loans must perform an exit interview through Loan Services; failure to do so may hold up any refunds due to the student.
 For questions regarding the exit interview process, contact Loan Services at (949) 824-7081 or email@example.com.
 If you have already left UCI and have questions about your loans, you may view your account or contact the University's loan billing service, ACS, Inc., through their website at http://www.acs-education.com/.

-Health insurance refunds are granted for Cancellation only when the student submits a completed and signed Cancellation/Withdrawal form to the Registrar's Office before the official term begin date (see the Academic and Administrative Calendars).
-Students who officially withdraw after the official term begin date are not eligible for a Health Insurance Fee refund and remain insured for the duration of the term even though they are not attending UC Irvine, and regardless of where they live.
+Health insurance refunds are granted for cancellation only.
+Cancellation occurs when the student submits a completed and signed Cancellation/Withdrawal form to the Registrar's Office before the official term begin date (see the Academic and Administrative Calendars).
+Students who withdraw after the official term begin date are not eligible for a Health Insurance Fee refund and remain insured for the duration of the term -- even though they are not attending UC Irvine, and regardless of where they live.